bombasticSlacks/Aspirant/Game/Example-Gear.md

 2 Hours of light can be replenished for 1 silver.

 #### Patching Kit
 A collection of pins, patches, bolts and metal bits used to repair armour in the field.
-Given 10 minutes, you can repair 2 overall integrity on a suit of armour.
+Given 5 minutes, you can repair 1 integrity on a suit of armour.

 A patching kit has 5 uses, and replenishing a use costs 1 silver.